 - Suet is harder at room temperature than tallow and lard.

 - Suet is crumbly.
 Tallow and Lard are softer and malleable.

 - Suet is not shelf-stable at room temp.

 - Suet is clarified, not rendered like tallow and lard.

-The only downside to suet is that it is not shelf-stable at room temperature like lard or tallow.
-It should be stored in the refrigerator or freezer for longer shelf life.
+The only downside to suet is that it is not shelf-stable at room temperatures like lard or tallow.
+Store it in the fridge or freezer for longer shelf life.

-Another main difference between suet and the other fats mentioned is that instead of being rendered like lard and tallow, suet is clarified.
-This means that the suet, instead of being heated at a temperature high enough to cook the connective tissue, is put on a very low temperature.
+Another main difference between suet and the other fats mentioned is that instead of rendering it like lard and tallow, suet is clarified.
+This means that the suet, instead of heating it at a temperature high enough to cook the connective tissue, you’d cook it at a very low temperature.

-This low-temperature cooking allows the suet to be gently separated from the meaty parts of the animal without cooking it.
+This low-temperature cooking allows you to gently separate the suet from the meaty parts of the animal without cooking it.